What Does Eligible Mean on a Background Check? (The Good News)

 This is most often due to items found on the criminal history check such as violent felony convictions or other serious crimes.
 In many cases, companies will hire felons, but will still have a list of felonies and crimes that will automatically disqualify applicants from gaining employment.

-What Does ‘Eligible For Hire’ Mean On A Background Check?
+What Does ‘Eligible For Hire’ Mean on a Background Check?

 Eligible for hire is the same as passing a background check.
 This means there is nothing of concern about the background check and the hiring process can proceed as normal.
 Keep in mind that this does not necessarily guarantee employment, only that the background check will not affect the possibility of getting hired.

-What Does Open Mean On A NICS Background Check?
+What Does Open Mean on a NICS Background Check?

 Open usually refers to additional information being checked as part of a NICS background check.
 This doesn’t determine a pass or fail, only that there may be certain information found during the background check that warrants further research before a determination is made.